The World’s First Hour-angle wristwatch

 Lindbergh's Longines Hour-angle calotte - world's first

 The Longines Hour-angle calotte of Lindbergh using the 8-day calibre 24.41 with serial 4307253 – delivered in January 1929.
 It is most likely the 8-day power reserve clock noted as having unit of arc calibrations divisions added to the dial by Weems in July 1930 in communication between Lindbergh and John Heinmuller.
 One can see the similarities with the wristwatch version that followed just a couple of months later.
 They were experimenting with colours to determine the best legibility.
-Image – Courtesy Missouri Museum
+Image – Courtesy Missouri History Museum

 Lindbergh likely points to this exact clock having the units of arc scales added to the dial by Weems himself.
 Essentially making it the world’s first production hour angle timepiece.